kaiewiggins/kaiewiggins.github.io/_posts/2018-03-20-Who-s-your-publisher.md

 ***

-##### Background

-From September 2017 to March 2018 Blind the Eyes (Threads of Dreams book 1) was queried for representation and receieved multiple full requests.

-In March 2018, it entered Kindle Scout, but the program was cancelled before its campaign ended and all rights reverted to the author.

-In June 2018, ebook and paperback editions were independently produced and sold by the author.

-##### What does that mean?

 *Blind the Eyes is a 100% indie title written and produced with independent or hybrid publishing in mind.*

 Though I've sinced also worked with small presses as a hybrid-published author, I've found independent publishing to be a great option.
 Going indie means operating your own micro-sized publishing company, and I've had the great fortune to work with awesome professionals on every stage of bringing *Blind the Eyes* to life.
 If you're looking for support with your own ventures, I highly recommend every name on this list.